 First published on MSDN on Nov 16, 2018

 Mainframe systems were once the norm, but most companies are now looking to the cloud to replace antiquated and expensive-to-maintain mainframes.
 Companies can realize substantial savings if they can migrate equivalent functionality to Microsoft Azure.
 In many cases, mainframe workloads can be replicated in Azure with no loss of functionality and without users even noticing changes in their underlying systems.
 The Mainframe Migration to Azure Portal provides links to all of our content on the topic, broken out by Concepts and Scenarios.
 New content is added as it becomes available.

 Replicate mainframe workloads on Azure with no loss in functionality and more affordable operating costs.
 This paper, by Larry Mead of the AzureCAT team, covers the major IBM z/OS mainframe components alongside their Azure equivalents and is designed to help you complete the critical first step of moving to the cloud.
+Download the whitepaper.

 Many companies are migrating their mainframe-based database environments to the Azure cloud as a way to expand capacity, reduce costs, and maintain a steady operational cost structure.
 The AzureCAT and DMJ teams worked with an enterprise that rehosted their IBM Db2 environment running on z/OS to IBM Db2 pureScale on Azure.
 In this guide, Larry Mead, Benjamin Guinebertière, Alessandro Vozza, and Jonathon Frost describe the steps they took during the migration.
 Their findings were reviewed by members of the IBM Db2 pureScale team.
 Download the whitepaper.

 Now you can also find this content as online articles, on Microsoft Docs:

 Set up Micro Focus Enterprise Server 4.0 and Enterprise Developer 4.0 in Azure

 Steve Read from AzureCAT explains how to set up Micro Focus Enterprise Server 4.0 and Micro Focus Enterprise Developer 4.0 on Azure to create a cost-effective development and test environment that’s easy to deploy and tear down.
 Read more.

 Steve Read from AzureCAT continues his coverage of mainframe workloads with a look at the x86-based IBM Z Development and Test Environment (IBM zD&T).
 This solution helps customers take advantage of the cost savings of the x86 platform for their less critical dev/test environments, and then push the updates back to the more expensive Z System Production environment.
 By the end of the lesson, you'll have the IBM zD&T management component installed.
 Read more.

 In this post, Steve Read walks you through setting up an ADCD Instance in IBM zD&T. The IBM zD&T Environment is an emulation of the IBM z Series Architecture that runs on the x86/x64 platforms.
 It can host a variety of Z Series Operating Systems/Installations (also called Z Instances or Packages).
 Read more.